Averaging on the Bures-Wasserstein manifold: dimension-free convergence of gradient descent: Proofs for geometric medians

 where the LHS denotes the squared Wasserstein distance between Gaussians with parameters $(m,\Sigma)$ and $(m,\Sigma')$ respectively.
 The idea behind the reduction is that since the Wasserstein metric on diagonal matrices is the same as the Euclidean metric between the \emph{square roots} of the matrices (Fact~\ref{fact:diagonal} in Appendix~\ref{scn:facts}), we can embed the mean vectors as diagonal matrices, and take the direct sum of these diagonal matrices with the covariance matrices to form augmented matrices; then, we can apply the geometric median algorithm (Algorithm~\ref{ALG:smoothed}) to the augmented matrices.
 In this reduction, however, we must take care that when we embed the mean vectors, we embed them into \emph{positive definite} diagonal matrices.

 Hence, define the augmented matrices

-where the constant $C \ge \sqrt{\lambda_{\min}} + \max\{\norm m_\infty, \norm{m'}_\infty\}$ is chosen to ensure that $\mb \Sigma,\mb \Sigma' \succeq \lambda_{\min} I_d$ (and that $m + C, m' + C \ge 0$).
+where the constant $C \ge \max\{\norm m_\infty, \norm{m'}_\infty\}$ is chosen to ensure that $\mb \Sigma,\mb \Sigma' \succeq 0$ (and that $m + C, m' + C \ge 0$).
 The Wasserstein distance between the augmented matrices is

 Hence, after preprocessing the mean vectors and covariance matrices to form these augmented matrices, we may apply Algorithm~\ref{ALG:smoothed} to the augmented matrices in a black box manner.
 It is easy to check that the set of such diagonal block matrices (where the upper block is itself diagonal) is convex under generalized geodesics.
-Hence, as long as the Algorithm~\ref{ALG:smoothed} is initialized at such a matrix every iterate will remain in that form, and therefore the iterates will, when transformed back through the augmentation operation described above, indeed approach optimality for the original median problem.
-Note that the new value of the condition number will be
+Hence, as long as the Algorithm~\ref{ALG:smoothed} is initialized at such a matrix every iterate will remain in that form, and therefore the iterates will, when transformed back through the augmentation operation described above, indeed approach a stationary point for the original median problem.
+The convergence guarantee of Theorem~\ref{thm:median_guarantee} then applies.